-- The site is a suitable location for community facilities or spaces given its civic location and proximity to Leppington Station.
-A community/civic centre north of the Leppington Station is however earmarked in the Councils' Planning Proposal and ILP, which could service the needs of the incoming population.
-Consultation with Council should be undertaken to discuss the most suitable approach to community facility provision.
-Options include: - o Contributions towards the Council's earmarked large community/civic centre north of Leppington Station - Provision of an additional local community facility on the proposal site.
-Any community facility on site should have a prominent ground floor and street/plaza interface. - Consideration should be given to the incorporation of affordable office and consultation spaces for community organisations providing community support services within the proposal site.
-These could be accommodated within the mixed-use buildings which would support easy and direct access from Leppington Station. - Adequate provision of communal spaces should also be provided on-site for residents for activities such as family gatherings, private functions, studying, music practice etc, to cater to the needs of people living in high density dwellings where space in the home may be limited.
+- As site is in close proximity to the earmarked community/civic centre north of the Leppington Station, this facility presents the most suitable option for meeting the incoming population's needs, as opposed to provision of small on-site facilities.
+This approach would also align with trends towards larger, consolidated, integrated facilities.
+Contributions towards off-stie provision to accommodate the needs of the incoming population is therefore recommended. - Consideration should be given to the incorporation of affordable office and consultation spaces, for community organisations providing community support services, within the proposal site.
+These could be accommodated within the mixed-use buildings which would support easy and direct access from Leppington Station. - Adequate provision of communal spaces should also be accommodated on-site for residents for activities such as family gatherings, private functions, studying, music practice etc, to cater to the needs of people living in high density dwellings where space in the home may be limited.
 This will relieve some pressure from public community facilities in the town centre for these types of activities. - The site is in close proximity to Leppington Public School.
 As there are plans to upgrade the school and potentially for a new high school adjacent, these schools present the most appropriate approach to addressing in part the school needs of the incoming population.
 Ongoing consultation with SINSW is recommended to ensure the incoming population is considered in the planning of new schools and the timing of development aligns with school planning and delivery. - The site is in a suitable location for early education and care facilities, given its strategic location within a town centre, and proximity to the Leppington train station, future workplaces and residential dwellings.
-Early education and care facilities can be accommodated in the proposed land-use zonings. - It is recommended investigations are undertaken during detailed planning phases to accommodate one or more early education and care centres on-site, with a focus on accommodating not-for-profit providers of high quality, affordable services, including long day care and OSHC places. - Continue to consult with SINSW and NSW Department of Education regarding the proposal and timing to inform planning for OSHC services within public schools. - Medical centres and allied health services can be accommodated within retail and commercial spaces on-site. - The incoming population's primary health needs could be met through contributions towards the planned health hub identified in the Draft Leppington Town Centre Planning Proposal.
+Early education and care facilities can be accommodated in the proposed land-use zonings. - It is recommended investigations are undertaken during detailed planning phases to accommodate one or more early education and care centres on-site, with a focus on accommodating not-for-profit providers of high quality, affordable services, including long day care and OSHC places. - Continue to consult with SINSW and NSW Department of Education regarding the proposal and timing to inform planning for OSHC services within public schools. - Medical centres and allied health services can be accommodated within retail and commercial spaces onsite. - The incoming population's primary health needs could be met through contributions towards the planned health hub identified in the Draft Leppington Town Centre Planning Proposal.